Rules on advertising

 Aggressive advertising

 Aggressive advertising (article 14) is prohibited.
 Advertising is aggressive if it limits the average consumer's freedom of choice or freedom of action.
 This pushes the consumer to take a decision they would not otherwise have taken.
-You cannot use advertising with which you intimidate, force, or (physically) threaten consumers, or advertising with which you abuse your dominant position to exert pressure.
+You cannot use advertising with which you intimidate, force, or (physically) threaten consumers.
+Or advertising which abuses your dominant market position to exert pressure.

-- giving the impression that someone has won a prize or will win a prize by taking an action, while there is no prize or the consumer must pay
+- giving the impression that someone has won a prize or will win a prize by taking an action, while there is no prize or the consumer must first pay to receive the prize

-- taking advantage of children's gullibility or encourage children to talk their parents into buyin something
+- taking advantage of children's gullibility or encourage children to talk their parents into buying something

 Comparative advertising